 Labor Mediation Mechanism

-The labor mediation system in Georgia was introduced in 2013 when the Georgian Labor Code was amended.
-Along with the amendment to the Code, the legal base for the labor mediation mechanism is the Decree of the Government of Georgia N301 on “Labor Dispute Settlement Procedures”.
+The labour mediation system in Georgia was introduced in 2013 when the Georgian Labour Code was amended.
+Along with the amendment to the Code, the legal base for the labour mediation mechanism is the Decree of the Government of Georgia N301 on “Labour Dispute Settlement Procedures”.

-Following the Tripartite Social Partnership Commission meeting in 2016 and approval of the TSPC strategic plan 2016-2017 it has been decided to work on the concept of improvement of labor mediation mechanism within the working group set up under Tripartite Social Partnership Commission.
-The first task to deal with is to analyze strengths and weaknesses of existing labor mediation system/mechanism and based on that analytical work elaborate a concept for strengthening and developing the system.
+Following the Tripartite Social Partnership Commission meeting in 2016 and approval of the TSPC strategic plan 2016-2017 it has been decided to work on the concept of improvement of labour mediation mechanism within the working group set up under Tripartite Social Partnership Commission.
+The first task to deal with is to analyze strengths and weaknesses of existing labour mediation system/mechanism and based on that analytical work elaborate a concept for strengthening and developing the system.

 The meeting of the Tripartite Social Partnership Commission (TSPC) was held on February 10, 2017 where a roster of mediators was approved.
 The roster consists of 11 independent, neutral, impartial, qualified mediators and is valid for three years.

-Currently, Ministry of Labor, Health and Social Affairs of Georgia is working on the amendments to the decree N301 on “Labor Dispute Settlement Procedures” in order to make the mechanism more functional and effective.
+Currently, Ministry of Labour, Health and Social Affairs of Georgia is working on the amendments to the decree N301 on “Labour Dispute Settlement Procedures” in order to make the mechanism more functional and effective.

 The aim of the amendments is to establish a mechanism for effective resolution of collective labor disputes.
 Disputing parties will be able to resolve a collective labor dispute in a short period of time and no expenses.
 The amendments encompass setting ground rules, defining rights and obligations of parties, etc.